 Dr. Breanna Boppre is an Assistant Professor (tenure-track) in the School of Criminal Justice.
 She earned her Ph.D. in Criminology and Criminal Justice from the University of Nevada, Las Vegas in 2018.
 She was honored as an Outstanding Graduate from her university.
 Dr. Boppre also earned her M.S. in Criminal Justice from Portland State University and her B.A.(hon) in Criminal Justice from the University of Nevada, Reno.

-Dr. Boppre’s research investigates how gender and race shape criminal justice processes with a focus on correctional policies.
-She uses various methodological techniques, including quantitative, qualitative, and mixed methods.
-Her work appears in numerous peer reviewed outlets including the International Journal of Offender Therapy and Comparative Criminology, Corrections: Policy, Practice, and Research, and Victims & Offenders.
+Dr. Boppre’s research assesses how victimization, adversity, and trauma lead to system-involvement.
+She also critically examines legal and carceral responses, and the impacts of such responses on those directly impacted.
+Much of her research uses a gendered, intersectional, and familial lens.
+Dr. Boppre uses various methodological techniques, including quantitative, qualitative, and mixed methods.
+Dr. Boppre has been involved with several externally and internally funded research projects.
+Dr. Boppre conducts research with multiple agencies in the community.
+Her work appears in numerous peer reviewed outlets including Justice Quarterly, the International Journal of Offender Therapy and Comparative Criminology, Corrections: Policy, Practice, and Research, Feminist Criminology, and Victims & Offenders.

 - Correctional policies and practices

 - Women and youth system-involvement